Back to Blog

 Frequently Asked Questions

 How long is the concert?
-The concert, including any potential support acts and encores, is typically around 2.5 to 3 hours in duration.
-The main set from The Beat usually lasts for about 1.5 to 2 hours.
+The total concert duration, including any support acts and intermissions, typically runs for around 2.5 to 3 hours from the advertised doors opening time.
+The Beat's headline set itself will usually be between 90 minutes and 2 hours, including their encore.

 What are age restrictions?
-Electric Bristol typically operates as an 18+ venue for most of its evening events.
-Attendees are advised to check the specific event listing for confirmation, but it's highly likely that this concert will be strictly for those aged 18 and over.
-Valid photographic ID will be required for entry.
+Electric Bristol generally operates as an 18+ venue for most evening performances, especially those with a rock, pop, or hip-hop focus.
+It is essential to check the specific event listing for The Beat, but assume it will be 18+.
+Valid photo identification will be required for entry.

 What's the refund policy?
-Refunds are typically only offered if an event is cancelled by the organiser or artist.
-If the event is rescheduled, tickets are usually valid for the new date.
-It is important to review the specific terms and conditions of your ticket purchase from the vendor you used.
+Refund policies vary, but typically, tickets are non-refundable unless the event is cancelled by the promoter or venue.
+If an event is rescheduled, tickets are usually valid for the new date, and refunds may be offered only if you cannot attend the rescheduled date and notify the ticket vendor within a specified timeframe.
+Always refer to the terms and conditions of your ticket purchase.

 Parking situation near Electric Bristol?
-On-site parking at Electric Bristol is very limited or non-existent.
-Several public car parks are available within a 10-15 minute walk, such as NCP Bristol Nelson Street or NCP Bristol Broadmead.
-These car parks typically operate on a pay-and-display basis and can be quite expensive, especially on weekend evenings.
+On-site parking at Electric Bristol is generally not available.
+However, there are several public car parks within a 5-15 minute walk, such as The Galleries car park or those near Cabot Circus.
+These are usually paid car parks and can be expensive, especially on event nights.
+Early arrival or using public transport is highly recommended.

 ATMs and payment options?
-There are usually ATMs located within a short walking distance of Electric Bristol in the city centre.
-The venue itself typically accepts card payments for drinks and merchandise, though having some cash on hand is always advisable for smaller purchases or in case of any technical issues.
+While Electric Bristol will likely accept card payments at the bar and for merchandise, having some cash on hand is always a good idea for smaller vendors or in case of any technical issues.
+ATMs are available in the surrounding city centre area, typically within a few minutes' walk.

 Top Tips for The Beat at Electric Bristol